ebi-ait/python_biosamples-v4_lib/README.md

-# BioSamples v4 API Python Client
+# BioSamples v4 Python Library

-This is a small project which aims to provide a Python client to access BioSamples v4 new API.
+This is a small library which aims to provide a Python client to access BioSamples v4 new API.

-The client is still under development, so any contribution is very well welcomed.
+The client is still under heavy development, so any contribution is very well welcomed.

-## Install all the dependecies and setup the virtual environment
+## Local Development
 This project uses [pipenv](https://pypi.python.org/pypi/pipenv) to handle both the virtual environment and the dependencies.
 Follow the instructions available on pipenv site to see how to install it.